 - How do I set or change the default renew option of a smart domain folder?

 To set or change your default renew option for a smart folder, please follow these steps: Log into your Dynadot account.
 Select "My Domains" then "Folders" from the left-side menu bar.
 Click on the link listed in the "Renew Options" column.
 Click on the dropdown and select your renew option.
 You can select "manual renewal," "auto-renew," or "do not renew."
 Then, click "Save".
 Note: the domain renew option you select will be applied to all the domains in that smart folder.
 You can also choose to "Auto Apply" these renew options to future domains that you move into that smart domain folder using the button.
 How do I create a smart folder?
 How do I move domains in and out of smart folders?

-- How do I set up domain forwarding?
+- How do I set up my domain with Blogger or Blogspot?